ireaneus/ChristmasTower/src/data/blog-posts/BibleCompass-d1.md

 ## SD Crew Memory Verse

-> *“Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-For the gate is narrow and the way is hard that leads to life, and those who find it are few.”*
+> “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
+For the gate is narrow and the way is constricted that leads to life, and there are few who find it.”
-> — Matthew 7:13–14 (ESV)
+> — Matthew 7:13–14 (NASB 2020)

 ---